keelw/cse340/README.md

 1. Go to http://localhost:5500 in a browser tab.
 Nothing should be visible as the server has not been setup to repond to that route.
 2. Add "/filename.html" to the end of the URL (replacing filename with the name of the file you moved to the public folder).
 3. You should see that page in the browser.

+## Final project enhancement explanations
+1. Navigate to "My Account" in the top right corner
+2. Click "Sign-up" as if you have no account
+3. Create an account and make sure to remember the email and password
+4. "Register"
+5. You'll be redirected to the login page
+6. Log in with the new account you created
+7. You'll be directed to the Account Management page
+8. Select "Update account information"
+9. Scroll to the bottom and select "Delete Account"
+10. This will route you to a new view to confirm your account deletion
+11. Confirm your information and select "Delete Account"
+12. You'll be logged out, redirected to the home page, and your account will be deleted.
+You will no longer be able to log in with those credentials since they've been deleted from the database.